 4. Choose the implants that will best give you the ‘look’ you’re after from a RANGE of different implants actually shown to you.

 Make sure your Surgeon hands you ALL the implant shapes and sizes that suit your measurements to insert into a ‘crop top’ and compare.
 Silicone implants come with Smooth, Textured and Polyurethane Foam-Covered Surfaces in various shapes and sizes to suit everyone’s needs and tastes.
 Your Surgeon should be able walk you through all your implant options and help you make a well-informed decision.
-If they don’t offer them all to you, especially if they don’t offer you the Polyurethane Foam-Covered Implants (‘German Furries’ because of their “furry feeling”) then you owe it to yourself to get another opinion from someone who does have a lot of experience with them.
+If they don’t offer a wide range of implants for you to compare, then you owe it to yourself to get a second opinion.

 5. Choose the incision technique according to the Pros and Cons explained by your Surgeon from a range of incision techniques and placements.

 There are four different incision points and four different implant positions to choose from.
 Your Surgeon should explain the pros and cons of each approach to you at your Consultation.

 If your surgeon can only offer you one incision location, it may be the only one they know and so you may not be getting the one that is best for you.
 Being fully informed is the best way to make sure you will make the right choices.
 Our Table of the Pros and Cons of the different Breast Augmentation Incision approaches and our outline of Breast Implant Positions should get you started!

 6. Best way to choose the size and shape of your implants is by trying them on first.